fjodor-rybakov/discord-nestjs/packages/core/README.md

 * The `@Filter` decorator filters the incoming data into the collector.
 Treat it like the `filter` option in `createReactionCollector`.
 * Decorators `On` and `Once` subscribe to collector events.

-> Filters, guards and pipes can be applied to collector events.
+> Filters, guards, interceptors and pipes can be applied to collector events.

-All collectors, guards, pipes and filters are created automatically in the module used.

 To apply your collector to the message use `@UseCollectors` decorator.